ethersphere/SWIPs/SWIPs/swip-20.md

 ### Neighbourhood hopping

 We are modifying the contracts, specifically the staking contract, to attribute stake to the address rather than the overlay.
-This will facilitate stake mobility when changing neighbourhoods, allowing nodes to migrate and distribute themselves across the network. (see SWIP-19)
+This will facilitate stake mobility when changing neighborhoods, allowing nodes to migrate and distribute themselves across the network. (see SWIP-19)

 ### Swarm API changes
 - *API Stake endpoint:*